marsborox/EcostratRefactor/ReadMe.txt

 switch -

 we have now adjusted per order in switches
-Followers			ChangeFollowerAmmount
+Followers			ChangeFollowerAmmount	event created
-PopUp Income			not done input variant
+PopUp Income			not done input variant	event created
 *
-Timer				ChangeDaysLeft in Timer
+Timer				ChangeDaysLeft in Timer	event created
 Trash
-Trash Increment			not done input varian
+Trash Increment			not done input varian	event created Hint				ChangeHint		event created
-Hint				ChangeHint
 *
 *
-Price modifier			missing completely
+Price modifier			missing completely	event created
 *
 Illegal Capacity		??? was really used?
 Illegality reduction interval	?? was really used?

 Trash Cap
 Donation Intensity

 To Do:

-NEXT: everything what is not stat manipulation defined by time must be adjusted to initiate events
+NEXT: everything what is not stat manipulation defined by time must be adjusted to initiate events - progress here, finish SOs stuff

 FollowUp: fix texts on sliders, move pop up value to UI class, doTexts, remove all stats (trash money illegality, followers) from GameManager